Blockbuster Rejects Netflix for $50 Million

 In the late 1990s, an Internet upstart named Netflix began offering a DVD-by-mail service.
 The subscription service exploded in popularity, and Netflix executives flew down to Texas in 2000 to make an offer to Blockbuster CEO John Antioco.
 For $50 million, Netflix would join forces with Blockbuster and help it launch its own online and DVD-by-mail service [source: Graser].
 Antioco laughed Netflix out of the office, seeing it as a niche player.

 Who's laughing now?
-As of May 2014, Netflix is valued at more than $20 billion and Blockbuster — which filed for bankruptcy in 2010 — closed its last retail stores and canceled its copycat DVD-by-mail service in 2013 [source: Mauk].
+As of April 2020, Netflix is valued at $194 billion, according to Forbes.
+And Blockbuster — which filed for bankruptcy in 2010 — closed its last retail stores and canceled its copycat DVD-by-mail service in 2013 [source: Mauk].